 By: Caryn Allen

 Self care.
-The trendy buzz word that you’ve probably seen on social media or heard in social circles at least once today already.
+The trendy buzz word that you’ve probably seen on social media or heard in social circles at least once today already but have you paid attention to self care in pregnancy?.
 I don’t know about you, but in some ways the words “self care” make me feel exhausted just thinking about them.
 I’m already exhausted and you want me to do more work so I can say I took care of myself?
 That sounds like a terrible plan.
 I’d rather binge a new Netflix show with a cozy blanket and my favorite treat.
 Right?

 But self care doesn’t always mean bath bombs, painted nails, and face masks (though those things are good, too).
 Self care is about taking care of yourself every day by doing the small and simple things, so that you can be healthy, happy, and prepared for the birth of your baby and the life you’re about to embark on.